adirbashari/Computer_Gym/README.md

-# adir-ido-computer_gym
+# computer_gym
-Web app, which will be built for a gymnast, a personal training program.
+A web application for building a training program for trainees at the gym.
+Written in c#, HTML, JavaScript, css.